sohampatki/Soham-Patki-s-Portfolio/README.md

 Thank you for visiting my profile!
 Find below a sample of the analytics projects I have worked on, either independently or through my Master's in Business Analytics program.
-This portfolio is a work in progress and will continue to develop as I hone my skills and explore other tools.

 ### [Project 1: IMDb Top 500 Rated Movies Web Scraping Project](https://github.com/sohampatki/Portfolio/tree/main/WebScraping)